Xernary/dotfiles/README.md

 Here are the dotfiles I've created to customize my Arch based system.

 Note: If you want to clone this repo be aware that some features might not work.
-For example, some of the hyprlands keybinds use some dependencies or some custom tools I made to offer some functionalities, this tools are not provided in this repo so some stuff might break.
+For example, some of the hyprlands keybinds use some dependencies or some custom tools I made to offer some functionalities; this tools are not provided in this repo so some stuff might break.

 ## Waybar